Anoopdata/Precision-Hiring-Through-Large-Language-Models/README.md

 <p align="center"><a target="_blank"><h1>Precision Hiring Through Large Language Models</h1></a></p>

+## About Precision Hiring Through Large Language Models

 What if an application could analyze resumes and instantly decide a candidate’s suitability for a role?
 Many MNCs and Tier-2 companies already use AI to streamline hiring.
 For beginners in Generative AI, building a resume screening application is a great way to learn hands-on while understanding AI-driven candidate shortlisting.

-## About Attendance Management System
+ Attendance Management System

 Attendance Management System is a web application based on Laravel which keeps track of employee hours.
 It is the system you use to document the time your employees work and the time they take off.